stevenschmatz/MyoFight/README.md

 Goals
 -------
 * Fight with gestures and a combat system.
-Gestures for offense include punching forward, shooting a fireball (which has to charge), blocking with arm up, and counter with a side gesture.
+Gestures for offense include punching forward, blocking with arm up, counter with a side gesture, and, of course, ability to charge and shoot a Hadoken fireball.
 * Fighters have a heads-up display on your arm, telling you how much health you have, how much charge you have.
 When your health runs out, you lose.
 * An iPad renders the street-fighter scene in real time, using data from the Kinect and the two Myos.